uptane/deployment-considerations/normal_operation.md

 ---

 # Normal operating procedures
 In this section, we discuss how to perform regular maintenance operations.
-Since these operations are performed on a regular basis, it is important to ensure they be performed in a systematic manner so that software updates are delivered securely to ECUs.
+Since these operations are performed on a regular basis, it is important to ensure they are performed in a systematic manner so that software updates are delivered securely to ECUs.

 ## Updating metadata and images